NormanTUD/OmniOpt/README.md

 omniopt_plot --run_dir runs/example/0 --min 0 --max 100
 ```

+## Using live-share

+Use `--live_share` (also enablable via GUI) to automatically share the job.
+You will get a URL
+where your job data is hosted publically for 30 days, meaning everyone can access your results,
+and you can see all kinds of visualizations and export them.

 ## Run Tests (Developer Use Only)

 The test suite simulates various scenarios, including handling faulty